fiachracurran/portfolio/README.md

-# Interactive Media Design CA2
+# Interactive Media Design Continuous Assessment 2
+This portfolio website was created for CA2 in Interactive Media Design.

+## Navbar

 ## Home Page